huciupaul/Capstone-AI-Group-2/README.md

 Model tuning is performed in `hyperparameter_tuning.py` and the output is saved to `hyperparameter_tuning.txt`.
 Then, for encoding and decoding the data `encode.py` and `decode.py` are for general usage.
 For our specific use case, we have prepared the data for modularity based clustering in `encode_clustering.py` and `decode_clustering.py`.

 ### Architecture
 The CAE consists of an encoder and a decoder.
-The encoder consists of three convolutional layers with kernel sizes (3x3), (5x5), (7x7), followed by two fully connected layers to further reduce the the dimension of the data to the desired parameter `N_lat`.
+It is a multiscale autoencoder, with `N_parallel = 3`, meaning there are 3 encoder modules and 3 decoder modules, with a designated kernel size each.
+The latent space and decoded output are obtained by summing up the outputs of the encoders and decoders respectively.
+Each encoder consists of `N_layers = 4` convolutional layers, followed by two fully connected layers to further reduce the the dimension of the data to the desired parameter `N_lat`.
+All the layers used `tanh` activation functions.
 The decoder architecture is the mirror image of the encoder.
-The architecture is inspired by the work of [Hasegawa 2020](https://doi.org/10.1007/s00162-020-00528-w).
+The architecture of the convolutioanl layers is directly imported from [Alberto Racca CAE], which is inspired by the work of [Hasegawa 2020](https://doi.org/10.1007/s00162-020-00528-w).
 The CAE architecture is defined in `autoencoder.py`.

 ### Training and hyperparameter tuning
 In `train.py` the training loop orchestrates the optimization of the CAE.
 The autoencoder is trained on the snapshots of the velocity vector space.
 At its core, it iteratively minimizes the reconstruction error (Mean Squared Error) between the input data and the autoencoder's output using the Adam optimizer.
 The loop incorporates several features, including: